Lego Legends of Chima: Laval's Journey

-Lego Legends of Chima: Laval's Journey is a sandbox-style action-adventure video game, developed by TT Fusion, released on the Nintendo 3DS and PlayStation Vita in June 2013.
-The game was also released on the Nintendo DS a few months later.
-It is based on the Lego Legends of Chima theme which was discontinued in 2015.
+Lego Legends of Chima: Laval's Journey is a sandbox-style action-adventure video game developed by TT Fusion.
+It was released for the Nintendo 3DS and PlayStation Vita in June 2013 and for the Nintendo DS a few months later.
+The game is based on the Lego Legends of Chima theme which was discontinued in 2015.

 Gameplay

 As with other Lego video games, the gameplay is platform based with characters having a unique set of skills to help them progress through the levels in different ways.
 While the game starts out with the player controlling Laval as the main player, more characters become playable as the game progresses.
 There are more than 60 playable characters in Lego Legends of Chima: Laval's Journey, with fifteen levels to battle through.
 Any tribe of Chima may be played, including lions, eagles, gorillas, wolves, rhinoceri, crocodiles, bears, ravens, and nomads, such as Skinnet the skunk and Furtivo the fox.